SydneyTechnologies/notes.cli/README.md

 ## Why it Matters 💡

 Understanding CLI application development is vital in today's tech landscape.
 CLI tools streamline tasks, automate workflows, and boost productivity.
-Join us in this hands-on journey, combining the prowess of **Commander** with the practicality of managing user notes through the command line! 🌟
+You may use this project as you like!!!